 Effective July 1, 1999, the Library became part of the Charles County Government's benefit program.
 This program provides employees retiring on or after July 1, 1999 post-employment healthcare benefits.
 The County withholds funds from the annual appropriations paid to the Library to cover these costs.
-For the year ended June 30, 2016, the cost of the post-employment benefits was \$31,108.
+For the year ended June 30, 2017, the cost of the post-employment benefits was \$33,056.
+The plan became closed to new hires after December 31, 2016.